AMRC-FactoryPlus/amrc-connectivity-stack/acs-edge/docs/edge-split.md

     fpEdge1/Conn/data/Data

-This represents a family of topics, where `Data` is a data topic name sent by the Edge Agent.
-The driver MUST publish to these topics whenever it has a new data packet required by the current address configuration.
+The driver MUST publish to this topic whenever it has a new data packet required by the current address configuration.
 The driver is not expected to avoid sending duplicate data packets.

-The driver MAY publish to these topics asynchronously if its southbound data source is asynchronous.
+The driver MAY publish to this topic asynchronously if its southbound data source is asynchronous.
 The driver SHOULD NOT attempt to poll on a timer, leaving that up to the Edge Agent.

+    fpEdge1/Conn/cmd/Data

+The driver subscribes to these topics, preferably with a wildcard subscription.
+The Edge Agent publishes to these topics to write data to the driver's southbound device.

+When the Edge Agent publishes to this topic, the driver SHOULD attempt to write the data to its southbound device at the location given by the corresponding address.
+If the driver is unable or unwilling to write to the given address it should report an `RO` address error.
+Drivers MAY refuse to write to southbound devices in general.

     fpEdge1/Conn/err/Data

-This represents a family of topics, where `Data` is a data topic name.
-The driver publishes to these topics to report an error with a particular address.
+The driver publishes to this topic to report an error with a particular address.

-If the driver has a problem reading an address included in the current address configuration, it MUST publish a single string from the table below to the appropriate error topic.
-If the driver later succeeds in reading from the address it MUST clear the error by publishing an empty message to the error topic.
+If the driver has a problem accessing an address included in the current address configuration, it MUST publish a single string from the table below to the appropriate error topic.
+If the driver later succeeds in accessing the address it MUST clear the error by publishing an empty message to the error topic.
 The driver MUST NOT publish to a data topic when an error has been reported.

 Every time the driver publishes `UP` to the status topic this clears all reported address errors.
-If the driver has a problem reading an address which is likely to indicate a problem communicating with the southbound device altogether, the driver SHOULD report this via the driver status topic rather than an individual error topic.
+If the driver has a problem accessing an address which is likely to indicate a problem communicating with the southbound device altogether, the driver SHOULD report this via the driver status topic rather than an individual error topic.

 Error code|Meaning
 ---|---
 `CONN`|Connection problem
-`AUTH`|Authentication or authorisation problem `ERR`|Some other error condition
+`AUTH`|Authentication or authorisation problem `RO`|The Edge Agent has attempted to `cmd` a readonly address `WO`|The Edge Agent has attempted to `poll` a writeonly address `CMD`|The Edge Agent has sent a `cmd` which is not acceptable `ERR`|Some other error condition

+The `CMD` code is for situations where the Edge Agent has published to a `cmd` topic, and the driver believes it can write to the address, but the format of the data packet supplied is not suitable for some reason.

     fpEdge1/Conn/poll